liubo-hub/GNS-Paddle/README.md

   </tr>
 </table>

-* Comparison of Loss Trains for Pytorch and Paddle in the Same Example
+* Comparison of Loss trains for Pytorch and Paddle in the Same Example

 <p align="center">
   <img src="gif/Loss_con.png" width="100%" height="100%" />